Nuntis-Spayz/gilthoniel/README.md

 ### Windows 64-bit/32-bit
-The x64 an x32 executables will run standalone on windows, but do require the firmware subfolder to do firmware upgrades, just copying the binary will run - but the firmware upgrade button will not be enabled/visible.
+The x64 an x32 executables will run standalone on windows, but do require the firmware subfolder to do firmware upgrades, just copying the binary will run - but the firmware upgrade menu option will not be enabled/visible.

-Use the Windows installer which will install the correct 64/32 bit application on your system, along with the firmware folder and tools, download file "install_gilthoniel_0.1.0.40.exe" (or later version) in the root of the repository.
+Use the Windows installer which will install the correct 64/32 bit application on your system, along with the firmware folder and tools, download file "install_gilthoniel_0.1.0.47.exe" (or later version) in the root of the repository.

 ### Mac OS